Andrew Neal, Chair

 Dr Julian Huppert

-Julian Huppert is a scientist and a politician.
+Julian Huppert is an academic and politician.
 He was the Liberal Democrat MP for Cambridge between 2010-2015, serving on the Home Affairs Select Committee, the Joint Committee on Human Rights and as the Liberal Democrat spokesman on Home Affairs, Justice and Equalities.

-Julian trained as a scientist, working on unusual structures of DNA, and currently holds a University Lectureship at the University of Cambridge, where he works on science and technology policy and how to do policy making properly.
-He is also a Lay Member and Audit Chair of the Cambridgeshire and Peterborough NHS Clinical Commissioning Group, and is a former member of Liberty’s National Council.
+He trained as a scientist, working on unusual structures of DNA, and is now Founding Director of the Intellectual Forum at Jesus College, Cambridge, a new interdisciplinary centre looking at a very wide range of important issues, mostly with public policy relevance.
+He is also Deputy Chair of the NHS Cambridgeshire and Peterborough Clinical Commissioning Group, and a member of the Home Office Biometrics and Forensics Ethics Group.
+He was Chair of the Panel of Independent Reviewers for DeepMind Health, pioneering a new approach to oversight and governance in technology companies.
 In 2013 he was made the ISPA ‘Internet Hero of the Year’ for his work defeating the Communications Data Bill.

 Julian joined JRRT’s board in June 2016.